zeon-hq/zeon/README.md

 [Ducalis](https://ducalis.io/) for providing us an awesome roadmap and changelog tool management tool to help us keep track of our progress as an open-source company.

-[RabbitMQ](https://www.rabbitmq.com/) for creating an amazing message broker that powers our microservices.

 ## 📄 License